Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/Queueing_a_series_of_state_updates_state_scheduling_&_batching.md

 - **An updater function** (e.g. `n => n + 1`) gets added to the queue.
 - **Any other value** (e.g. number `5`) adds “replace with `5`” to the queue, ignoring what’s already queued.

-After the event handler completes, React will trigger a re-render.
+==After the event handler completes, React will trigger a re-render.
 During the re-render, React will process the queue.
 Updater functions run during rendering, so **updater functions must be pure** and only *return* the result.
-Don’t try to set state from inside of them or run other side effects.
+Don’t try to set state from inside of them or run other side effects==.

 ### Naming conventions